Article top media content

-Two innovative projects are flourishing in the UEFA technical sector – the UEFA Study Group Scheme and the UEFA coach education student exchange programme.
+Two innovative projects are flourishing in the UEFA technical sector – UEFA Share and the UEFA coach education student exchange programme.

-The scheme, in which UEFA's member associations are involved, sees member associations visit one another to share knowledge, experience and best practice in three main areas – coach education, women's and grassroots football.
+The scheme, in which UEFA's member associations are involved, sees member associations visit one another to swap knowledge, experience and best practice in three main areas – coach education, women's and grassroots football.

-UEFA's Development and Technical Assistance Committee, in cooperation with the UEFA administration, monitors the UEFA Study Group Scheme.
+UEFA's Development and Technical Assistance Committee, in cooperation with the UEFA administration, monitors UEFA Share.
 The quality of the scheme is assessed by committee members and by processing the feedback from both the host and visiting associations.